M1n-4d316e/flutter/README.md

-# Repo for a udemy course on Flutter
+# Repo of a Flutter student
 Flutter student repo.